tejavaranasi2/FM_2024/README.md

 # building gurobi
-    Gurobi needs a license file that you need to place in the $PROJ_HOME folder If this doesnt work, download and replace $PROJ_HOME/opt
+    Gurobi needs a license file that you need to place in the $PROJ_HOME folder If this doesnt work, download and replace $PROJ_HOME/opt (or change the path in makefile)